Folkwang-ICEM/Csound/UDOs/README.md

 ## Synthesizer

 ## Instruments
-- sndfl_looper: flexible segment looping of soundfil
+- sndfl_looper: flexible segment looping of soundfile
 - sndfl_looper2: like sndfl_looper but with masking of individual
 segments
+- sndfl_looper_ambi: like sndfl_looper but with internal ambisonics
+encoding up to 8th order (needs ambi_encode.udo)

 ## Filter